-Even though fish are kept in an aquarium they need light and providing the right lighting in the proper amounts is critical to the health of your fish.
+LED Aquarium Lighting is critical to the health of your fish.
+Even though fish are kept in an aquarium, they need light, and providing the right lighting in the proper amounts is a must.

-And, although there is some debate on which types of lights are good for fish.
-LED lighting is definitely a great option for fish and aquarium plants.
+And, although there is some debate on which types of lights are suitable for fish.
+LED lighting is an excellent option for fish and aquarium plants.

 So to ensure your fish have a consistent amount of light for the right amount of time, make sure you use a timer.

-A lot of the higher end LED lights come with a timer, but if you don’t have one a timer can be purchased separately.
+Many higher-end LED lights come with a timer, but a timer can be purchased separately if you don’t have one.

 So why would you use LED Lighting over other types of aquarium lighting?